 What I Do

 I call myself a born and raised unschooler.
 (See below) My experience in directing my own learning persuaded me to become an advocate for Self-Directed Education (SDE), youth liberation, and partnership-based parenting.
-I am an unschooling and free-schooling mom; a writer; a facilitator and founder of PDX Flying Squads, a community for self-directed young people in Portland, OR; co-founder of the Flying Squads Network; and a co-organizer of Portland SDE, a local advocacy and support group in Portland, OR.
-I also offer parent coaching, workshops on deschooling and facilitating Self-Directed Education, and host discussions for those involved in SDE.
+I am an unschooling mama of a toddler and a teen; a writer; a facilitator and founder of PDX Flying Squads, a community for self-directed young people in Portland, OR; co-founder of Flying Squads.
+I also offer parent coaching, facilitator/educator coaching, workshops on deschooling and facilitating Self-Directed Education, and host group coaching for parents who want to focus on partnership-based relationships with their kids.

-As Executive Director for the international advocacy group, the Alliance for Self-Directed Education (ASDE), I manage communication, volunteers, community-building, and strategic planning.
-In addition, I coordinate projects and lead specific ASDE initiatives such as the Local SDE Groups.
+I’ve also worked with the international advocacy group, the Alliance for Self-Directed Education (ASDE), for the past 9 years.
+I manage communication, volunteers, community-building, and strategic planning.
+In addition, I coordinate projects and lead specific ASDE initiatives.

 About Me